gboeing/osmnx/docs/source/index.rst

 Examples
 --------

-For examples and demos, see the `examples`_ GitHub repo.
+For code and usage examples/demos, see the `examples`_ GitHub repo.

 Support